Author Interview with Paige Lavoie

 1. How many books have you written and where can you buy them?

-My first Young Adult novel Confidence: The Diary of an Invisible Girl will be on sale tomorrow, June 9th, on Amazon!
+My first Young Adult novel Confidence: The Diary of an Invisible Girl [is available as of] June 9, 2015 on Amazon!
 I’m so excited.

 2. What famous books can you compare to your own?

 Confidence was very inspired by the goofiness of the diary-style books I read when I was in middle school such as Angus, Thongs and Full Frontal Snogging, Mates Dates, and The Princess Diaries.
 So I think it would be fair to compare it to those.
 I love stories about friendship and overcoming the everyday challenges of growing up, and learning to be yourself.

 3. Why do you write for this particular age group?

 I knew Confidence was going to fit into the YA Category, but at the same time I didn’t really write it thinking about a particular age.
 Most of the time when I write, I don’t actually have an age group in mind.
 I just try to tell the best story I can, and be true to the characters.

 I took a lot of inspiration from real experiences to build the nerdy convention atmosphere that my protagonist is surrounded by in Confidence and Barbra herself is a lot like me.
 That being said, the events are all fictional.